 But make no mistake about it: don’t assume that successful digital marketing is all about new devices, apps and websites.
 Digital marketing is still about one thing above all else: your customers.

-But if you do focus on the customer and understand what they want to see and learn from you, there are digital marketing tools that will enhance your efforts and help you expand your audience and maintain a base of loyal customers.
+If you focus on the customer and understand what they want to see and learn from you, there are digital marketing tools that will enhance your efforts and help you expand your audience and maintain a base of loyal customers.

 So here are 10 digital marketing tools that have been proven to help the marketers who start using them.